dlumian/sklearn_housing/README.md

-# sklearn_housing
+# SKLearn Housing Tutorial
-Basic introduction to ML methods using the sklearn Boston housing dataset.
+Basic introduction to linear ML methods using the sklearn Boston housing dataset.

+Notebooks will create and analyze the Boston Housing data with sklearn.

+Currently implements linear regression.